JoshuaEstes/Kash/README.md

 ## Items

 Items are the smallest unit that can be cached.
 This would include the results from an API call or possible just a simple value.
+Items are what you will use to cache data and check expiration times.

 ## Pools

 Items go into and come out of a pool.
+The pool uses Drivers to talk with various Backends.

 ## Drivers

-Drivers are the classes that will persist an Item to some type of storage.
-For example the FilesystemDriver will save an Item to the filesystem once configured.
+Drivers are used to communicate with cache Backends such as a filesytem, database, etc. The only know of the Backend they need to communicate with and that they are given CacheItem's to find and persist.

+## Backends

+Backends are anything that is used to store cached items.
+These include things such as a filesystem up to Redis and everything in between.

 # Usage